Namangupta123/Wanderly/Readme.md

 - 🏨 **Accommodation Matching** – Find accommodations that match your preferences from hostels to luxury hotels
 - 🍽️ **Dining & Attractions** – Discover real-time attractions and dining recommendations based on your interests and dietary needs
 - ⏱️ **Activity Planning** – Activities planned according to your walking comfort and mobility preferences
-- 💰 **Budget Optimization** – Suggestions tailored to your selected budget level
+- 💰 **Budget Optimization** – Suggestions tailored to your selected budget
 - 📥 **Downloadable Itineraries** – Save your personalized itinerary as a text file

 ## 🛠️ Tech Stack